 CME Licensure Requirements

 Ohio has licensed osteopathic physicians since 1944.
-As the practice of osteopathic medicine has changed in the past years, the Board has continued to change and meet its' mission of regulating the practice of osteopathic medicine in the State of Ohio.
+As the practice of osteopathic medicine has changed over the years, the Medical Board has continued to change and meet its' mission of regulating the practice of osteopathic medicine in the state.
 In order to practice osteopathic medicine in Ohio, the individual must be licensed and maintain a current license by the Board.
-For complete licensure requirements, forms and other information click here:
+For complete licensure requirements, forms and other information, visit the State Medical Board website.

 Continuing Medical Education (CME) Requirements